 Pick a couple of great samples and link off to them in your reach out email and within your freelance proposal.
 Briefly explain in a sentence or two, how your contribution helped the previous client accomplish their goals.

-5. Using a Visually Appealing Structured Layout.
+5. Use a Visually Appealing Freelance Proposal Layout

 First impressions are everything, which is why a winning freelance proposal should be aesthetically pleasing, crisp, and well-organized.